dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - post VS2019.md

 22. https://github.com/dotnet/roslyn/issues/49596 In *Visual Studio 2019 version 16.9* and greater, conversions from `sbyte` or `short` to `nuint` require explicit casts, and binary operations with `sbyte` or `short` and `nuint` arguments require explicit casts for one or both operands for `+`, `-`, `*`, `/`, `%`, `<`, `>`, `<=`, `>=`, `==`, `!=`, `|`, `&`, and `^`.

+23. https://github.com/dotnet/roslyn/issues/46044 In *Visual Studio 2019 version 16.9* and greater, a warning is reported when assigning `default` to, or when casting a possibly `null` value to a type parameter type that is not constrained to value types or reference types.
+To avoid the warning, the type can be annotated with `?`.
+    ```C#
+    static void F1<T>(object? obj)
+    {
+        T t1 = default; // warning CS8600: Converting possible null value to non-nullable type
+        t1 = (T)obj;    // warning CS8600: Converting possible null value to non-nullable type

+        T? t2 = default; // ok
+        t2 = (T?)obj;    // ok
+    }
+    ```